rlberry-py/rlberry/docs/basics/userguide/export_training_data.md

 (export_training_data)=

-# How to export data about training?
+# How to export/import data (rlberry data, tensorboard data, ...)?

 ## How to extract data from the WriterData?